 Guadia Quest: Feast of the Mad King is an old-school RPG which takes much of its design from Dragon Quest.

 The main feature that sets Guadia Quest apart from other role-playing games from that era is the monster-recruiting system, which takes cues from Shin Megami Tensei.
 Creatures called Guadias can be convinced to join the player's party, which will occasionally aid the party by attacking enemies for massive damage.
-Only one Guadia at a time can be recruited to your party, and you must fight and defeat a Guadia--no easy feat--before it will join you.
+Only one Guadia at a time can be recruited to the party, and they must fight and defeat a Guadia--no easy feat--before it will join the party.

-Guadia Quest gives you a three-character party.
-One character is your warrior or tank character, who can wield the most powerful melee weapons, gains the most hit points, and only has access to a very limited amount of spells.
-Another character is your basic magic user, having access to the most powerful spells and only able to deal (and take) very limited physical damage.
+Guadia Quest gives the player a three-character party.
+One character is the warrior or tank character, who can wield the most powerful melee weapons, gains the most hit points, and only has access to a very limited amount of spells.
+Another character is the basic magic user, having access to the most powerful spells and only able to deal (and take) very limited physical damage.
 The last character sits neatly in between the two previous ones, being adept at casting spells and also dealing a decent amount of physical damage.

-Battles are completely turn-based, again in the vein of Dragon Quest, with you queuing up your characters' commands before each round during which they are unleashed based on everyone's speed rating.
-Your Guadia will usually attack first if it is in its ready state.
+Battles are completely turn-based, again in the vein of Dragon Quest, with the player queuing up their characters' commands before each round during which they are unleashed based on everyone's speed rating.
+The Guadia will usually attack first if it is in its ready state.

 Robot Ninja Haggle Man 3